 - establish non-interest bearing finance options for students

 - open up the higher education sector with the aim of encouraging more competition and choice by making it easier for new high-quality providers to start up and achieve degree awarding powers, and subsequently secure university status

-- put in place risk-based regulation with the aim that the higher education sector serves its stakeholders: students, employers and taxpayers
+- put in place risk-based regulation with the aim that the HE sector serves its stakeholders: students, employers and taxpayers

 - recognise and reward high-quality teaching by enabling the Office for Students to implement a Teaching Excellence Framework

-- bring greater transparency to the data held by the higher education sector, to inform choice and promote equality of opportunity
+- bring greater transparency to the data held by the HE sector, to inform choice and promote equality of opportunity